ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 Control-plane node will be configured so no load is deployed in it.

-## Installation prerequisites for all nodes

-Enable `cgroup` via boot commandline, if not already enabled, for Ubuntu on a Raspberry Pi

-- Step 1: Modify file `/boot/firmware/cmdline.txt` to include the line:

-    ```
-    cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory
-    ```
+## Nodes preconfiguration

-- Step 2: Enable iptables to see bridged traffic
+- Step 1: Enable iptables to see bridged traffic

     Load `br_netfilter` kernel module an modify settings to let `iptables` see bridged traffic